-An "I" (Incomplete) indicates that the candidate has not completed some of the course requirements during the scheduled time and the instructor has given additional time to do so.
-An "I" grade is not routinely assigned in courses.
-An "I" grade is not assigned by faculty when students fail to complete the majority of course requirements.
+An "I" (incomplete) indicates that the candidate has not completed the course requirements during the scheduled time and the instructor has given additional time to do so, and is only given under exceptional circumstances and must be completed in the time specified by the Incomplete Contract.
+An "I" grade is not assigned by faculty when candidates fail to complete the course requirements.
 Candidates cannot be assigned an "I" to finish extra credit work.

 A candidate must request a grade of Incomplete from the instructor.
-If the instructor approves an Incomplete, a contract is signed by the instructor and the candidate and submitted to the Program Office.
+If the instructor approves an Incomplete, a contract form is signed by the instructor and the candidate and submitted to the Program Office.
 The contract must specify the following:

-- 1. The requirements to be completed by the candidate to remove the grade of Incomplete. - 2.
+- 1. The requirements to be completed by the candidate to remove the Incomplete. - 2.
 The time period within which the candidate must satisfy the Incomplete.
 The time limit is to be specified by the instructor, but must not exceed 10 weeks from the end of the semester. - 3.
 The grade that the candidate will receive if the Incomplete is not satisfied by the conclusion of the specified time period.